THNDRGAMES/thndr-sdk/README.md

 # Clinch SDK

 ## Overview
-This project provides a reference implementation for integrating the Clinch SDK into an iFrame.
+This project provides a reference implementation for integrating the Clinch SDK to show the web app in an iFrame.
 It includes a simple HTTP server setup, a reference HTML file (`index.html`), and the SDK JavaScript file (`clinch-sdk.js`).
 Follow the instructions below to get started.

 ## Installation and Running the HTTP Server